 - A better grounding in the tenets of social justice in an Islamic framework;

-- A formal network of American-Muslim civic leaders that can exchange ideas, programs, campaigns, and best practices;
+- A formal network of American Muslim civic leaders that can exchange ideas and best practices;

-- A critical mass of case studies of American Muslim civic leaders that can be shared with the broader American Muslim community;
+- Case studies of American Muslim civic leaders to be shared with the broader American Muslim community;

-- A more in-depth understanding of current civic policy issues, campaigns, and potential community and organizational partners (at the local, regional, and national level);
+- A deeper understanding of policy issues and potential organizational partners at the local, regional and national levels;

 - Access to resources and assistance in developing relationships with foundations that are interested in engaging with the Muslim community; and

-- Increased ability to assess and address the needs and sensitivities of an increasingly ethnically and religiously diverse American public
+- Skills to assess and address the needs and sensitivities of an increasingly ethnically and religiously diverse American public.

-- Guiding the development of projects, partnerships, and resources
+- Guiding the development of projects, partnerships and resources; and

-- Sustaining the learning with ongoing opportunities to interact with fellows and alumni.
+- Sustaining the learning with ongoing opportunities for fellows to interact with each other.

-The feelings of isolation and burnout continue for many young leaders, but now AMCLI is an established program that is reshaping the landscape and building communities of trust and cooperation among American Muslim leaders.
-AMCLI is actively supporting a new generation of leaders who are able to fully engage co-religionists, constituents, and fellow citizens in the work of building better communities for all.
+Feelings of isolation and burnout continue for many young American Muslim leaders, but AMCLI is now an established program that is reshaping the landscape of civic activism and building communities of trust and cooperation among American Muslim leaders.
+AMCLI supports a new generation of leaders who are able to fully engage co-religionists and fellow citizens in the work of building better communities for all.

 List of Attendees at First Retreat